-Adjusting print settings is very necessary as far as the quality of the print is concerned.
+Adjusting the print settings is very important as far as the print quality is concerned.
 Proper settings practically eliminate the risk of weak points in the final look of your model.

 Inadequate settings can cause another issue with 3D printed models.
-There are a few settings in Z-SUITE that you need to verify to avoid the problem of hanging strands on the model: SUPPORT, LAYER THICKNESS and FAN SPEED.
+There are a few settings in Z-SUITE that you need to adjust to avoid the problem of hanging strands on a model: Support, Layer thickness and Fan speed.

-Pillowing is another problem caused mainly by improper settings in Z-SUITE.
-This effect is always visible on 3D models with flat surfaces and lower infill.
-The top surface can be uneven and show bumps or sometimes holes in it.
-You can experience this effect or even other imperfections on your models after setting too few top and bottom layers in Z-SUITE.
+Pillowing is another problem mainly caused by improper settings in Z-SUITE.
+This effect is always visible on 3D models with flat surfaces and low infill.
+The top surface can be uneven, and have bumps or sometimes holes in it.
+You can experience this effect on your models after setting too few top and bottom layers in Z-SUITE.

-Z-SUITE automatically adjusts the optimal amount of top and bottom layers according to the infill and layer thickness settings so that the pillowing is effectively avoided.
+Z-SUITE automatically adjusts the optimal amount of top and bottom layers according to the infill density and layer thickness settings so that pillowing is effectively avoided.
 Therefore, changing the settings can sometimes have a negative influence on your 3D print.
-If you change the default amount of these layers, you risk having quality problems.
+If you change the default number of these layers, you risk having quality problems.

 Sometimes the problem of pillowing is caused by a faulty heater.
-If you acquire prints with bumps and holes in it, but you haven’t changed the settings in Z-SUITE, consider replacing the heater & thermocouple.
+If your prints have bumps and holes in them, but you haven’t changed the settings in Z-SUITE, consider replacing the heater & thermocouple.
 See the manual: